 I couldn’t tell you most of what was taught to me.
 But what I primarily learned was how to work the system.
 I learned to memorise efficiently, how to take tests, and how to decipher criteria.
 These aren’t terrible things to learn, but there were some elements to my schooling which really negatively affected me.
 I learned to value my worth on my grades.
 I learned to be obedient regardless of whether it was necessary or best.
 I learned to conform or be ridiculed.

-I’m not saying schooling is all negative or that the negatives are true for everyone.
+I’m not saying the negatives are true for everyone.
 I am saying that I think reflection on what it means to be educated can be helpful for everyone (regardless of whether you have children, are an educator, are sending your children to school, homeschooling or unschooling).